CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

    az account show
    ```

    - Ensure you are connected to the correct subscription.
-List your subscriptions and then set the subscription by its id with the following commands (like what you did in cloud shell before the lab):
+If not, list your subscriptions and then set the subscription by its ID with the following commands:

    ```bash
    az account list
    az account set --subscription {id}
    ```

-1. Configure kubectl to connect to the Kubernetes cluster.
+1. Setup the Kubernetes cluster connection using kubectl.
 Make sure to replace the SUFFIX with the given DeploymentID **<inject key="DeploymentID" enableCopy="true"/>** value in the below command.

    ```bash
    az aks get-credentials -a --name contoso-traders-aksSUFFIX --resource-group ContosoTraders-SUFFIX
    ```

-1. Test that the configuration is correct by running a simple kubectl command to produce a list of nodes:
+1. Run a quick kubectl command to generate a list of nodes to verify that the setup is correct.

    ```bash
    kubectl get nodes